diskoverdata/diskover-docs/source_files/user_media_edition_cineviewer_plugin.md

 <img src="images/image_file_action_cineviewer_closed_caption.png" width="275">

 H) Zoom panel toggle to open the zoom and pan controls, CineViewer supports zoom and pan on content for better inspection of frames.
-Zoom can also be controled through the keyboard shortcuts as described in the next section.
+Zoom can also be controlled through the keyboard shortcuts as described in the next section.

 <img src="images/image_file_action_cineviewer_zoom_panel.png" width="300">